 Each extractor from an SQL database allows you to extract data from selected tables, or results from arbitrary SQL queries.

-The extractors for supported SQL databases (Cloudera Impala, Firebird, IBM DB2, Microsoft SQL Server, MySQL, Oracle, PostgreSQL) are configured in the same way and have an advanced mode.
+The extractors for supported SQL databases (Cloudera Impala, Firebird, IBM DB2, Microsoft SQL Server, MySQL, Oracle, PostgreSQL, Teradata) are configured in the same way and have an advanced mode.
 All notable differences are listed in the section Server Specific Notes.

 Before you start configuring your SQL extractor, consider securing your connection to your internal database to avoid exposing your database server to the internet by setting up an SSH Tunnel.